Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 A file can't be executed unless the executable flag is set.
 Images aren't executable files.
 Consequently, none of the files in this example have an "x" in position 4.

-So, in the example above, only the owner can write to the hidden **.bash_history** file.
-You can also see that anyone can read the hidden **.bashrc** file, which is the shell script Bash runs whenever it is started interactively.

 After the permissions comes the item's owner, the owner's group, the size in bytes, the last time the item was modified, and the file or directory name.

 `ls` also accepts a path name as an argument.
 To view the contents of the "gifs" subdirectory in long format, you could type: